olanikeowo/LITA_CAPSTONE_CUSTOMER-_SUBSCRIPTION_SERVICE/README.md

   - Calculate the average subscription duration and identify the most popular subscription types.
   -Create any other interesting reports.
-2. SQL:
-Write queries to extract key insights based on the following questions.
+2. SQL:Write queries to extract key insights based on the following questions.
 - retrieve the total number of customers from each region.
 - find the most popular subscription type by the number of customers.
 - find customers who canceled their subscription within 6 months.